EslamAsfour/Zed-Camera-Frame-Capture/README.md

     2. --Save-Right or -s-r : Flag to Save RightSide Image
     3. --output or -o : Optional output Directory Path "Default Value /Output"
     4. --seed or -s : Seed to be added to the output img
+    5. --dropFrame or -d : Number of frames to be dropped "Default = 0"